-Depending on the types of crops grown, growers can choose to grow with Miracle Pots™; a larger diameter pot suitable for leaf vegetables, beans, peppers and tomatoes or Garden Genies™; a smaller diameter planter ideal for vine crops such as cucumbers, pumpkins, watermelon, squash and melons.
+Depending on the types of crops grown, growers can choose to grow with Miracle Pots™; a larger diameter pot suitable for leaf vegetables, beans, peppers and tomatoes or Companion Planters™; a smaller diameter planter ideal for vine crops such as cucumbers, pumpkins, watermelon, squash and melons.

-Miracle Pots™ are large pots that are approximately 45 inches in diameter and 20 inches in height.
-Miracle Pots™ are engineered to grow many more plants than conventional pots and match the production of up to a 200-foot row in a garden or cultivated field.
+Miracle Pots™ are 44 inches wide and 21 inches tall and match the vegetable production of a 200-foot row in a cultivated field.